OmPreetham/nft-preview-card-component/README.md

 # NFT Preview Card Component

 This is a React component for displaying NFT (Non-Fungible Token) preview cards.
 It's built using Vite for the project setup and React for the UI components.
+A challenge by Frontend Mentor.

 ## Features